 Children’s Staff: National Experts on Challenging Subjects

-Because many who attempt suicide are not previously diagnosed with a mental illness, this screening tool is important in identifying children and teens who need further support—one of the many ways we are making progress in improving mental healthcare for children and teens.
+Participants, who ranged from 10 to 21 years old, were involved in the study to develop the screening tool, and were seen for a range of complaints at pediatric emergency departments.
+Nearly 30 percent were found to be at risk of suicide.
+Because many who attempt suicide are not previously diagnosed with a mental illness, this screening tool is important in identifying children and teens who need further support — one of the many ways we are making progress in improving mental healthcare for children and teens.

 Why Children's Mental Health Matters to Us